loresoft/HashGate/samples/Sample.JavaScript/README.md

 ## HMAC Authentication Implementation

-The `HmacAuthenticationClient` class in `hmac-client.js` implements the HMAC authentication protocol that matches the .NET implementation:
+The `HmacClient` class in `hmac-client.js` implements the HMAC authentication protocol that matches the .NET implementation:

 ### Key Components